jgeusebroek/ansible-role-maxmind-geoip/README.md

 # Ansible role: maxmind-geoip

-An Ansible Role that installs and configures the Maxmind GeoIP databases
+An Ansible Role that installs and configures the Maxmind GeoIP databases.

 ## Requirements